-1 HOUSE BILL NO. 342 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the House Committee on Health and Human Services 4 on) 5 (Patron Prior to SubstituteDelegate Hope) 6 A BILL to amend and reenact § 54.1-3408 of the Code of Virginia and to amend the Code of Virginia by 7 adding in Chapter 28 of Title 2.2 a section numbered 2.2-2833, relating to naloxone or other opioid 8 antagonists; possession and administration by state agencies.
-9 Be it enacted by the General Assembly of Virginia: 10 1.
-That § 54.1-3408 of the Code of Virginia is amended and reenacted and that the Code of Virginia 11 is amended by adding in Chapter 28 of Title 2.2 a section numbered 2.2-2833 as follows: 12 § 2.2-2833.
-Possession of naloxone or other opioid antagonists by state agencies.
-13 Each state agency shall possess naloxone or other opioid antagonists used for overdose reversal to 14 a person who is believed to be experiencing or about to experience a life-threatening opioid overdose.
-15 § 54.1-3408.
+§ 54.1-3408.
 Professional use by practitioners.

-16 A. A practitioner of medicine, osteopathy, podiatry, dentistry, or veterinary medicine, a licensed 17 advanced practice registered nurse pursuant to § 54.1-2957.01, a licensed certified midwife pursuant to § 18 54.1-2957.04, a licensed physician assistant pursuant to § 54.1-2952.1, or a TPA-certified optometrist 19 pursuant to Article 5 (§ 54.1-3222 et seq.) of Chapter 32 shall only prescribe, dispense, or administer 20 controlled substances in good faith for medicinal or therapeutic purposes within the course of his 21 professional practice.
-A licensed midwife pursuant to § 54.1-2957.7 shall only obtain, possess, and 22 administer controlled substances in good faith for medicinal or therapeutic purposes within the course of 23 his professional practice.
-24 B. The prescribing practitioner's order may be on a written prescription or pursuant to an oral 25 prescription as authorized by this chapter.
-The prescriber may administer drugs and devices, or he may 26 cause drugs or devices to be administered by:
+A. A practitioner of medicine, osteopathy, podiatry, dentistry, or veterinary medicine, a licensed nurse practitioner pursuant to § 54.1-2957.01, a licensed certified midwife pursuant to § 54.1-2957.04, a licensed physician assistant pursuant to § 54.1-2952.1, or a TPA-certified optometrist pursuant to Article 5 (§ 54.1-3222 et seq.) of Chapter 32 shall only prescribe, dispense, or administer controlled substances in good faith for medicinal or therapeutic purposes within the course of his professional practice.
+A licensed midwife pursuant to § 54.1-2957.7 shall only obtain, possess, and administer controlled substances in good faith for medicinal or therapeutic purposes within the course of his professional practice.

-1. A nurse, physician assistant, or intern under his direction and supervision;
+- B. The prescribing practitioner's order may be on a written prescription or pursuant to an oral prescription as authorized by this chapter.
+The prescriber may administer drugs and devices, or he may cause drugs or devices to be administered by: - 1.
+A nurse, physician assistant, or intern under his direction and supervision;

-- 2. Persons trained to administer drugs and devices to patients in state-owned or state-operated hospitals or facilities licensed as hospitals by the Board of Health or psychiatric hospitals licensed by the Department of Behavioral Health and Developmental Services who administer drugs under the control and supervision of the prescriber or a pharmacist; - 3.
-Emergency medical services personnel certified and authorized to administer drugs and devices pursuant to regulations of the Board of Health who act within the scope of such certification and pursuant to an oral or written order or standing protocol; - 4.
-Persons who are employed or engaged at a medical care facility, as defined in § 32.1-3, who have a valid emergency medical services provider certification issued by the Board of Health as a requirement of being employed or engaged at the medical care facility within the scope of such certification, pursuant to an oral or written order or standing protocol to administer drugs and devices at the medical care facility; or - 5.
+2. Persons trained to administer drugs and devices to patients in state-owned or state-operated hospitals or facilities licensed as hospitals by the Board of Health or psychiatric hospitals licensed by the Department of Behavioral Health and Developmental Services who administer drugs under the control and supervision of the prescriber or a pharmacist;

+- 3. Emergency medical services personnel certified and authorized to administer drugs and devices pursuant to regulations of the Board of Health who act within the scope of such certification and pursuant to an oral or written order or standing protocol; or - 4.
 A licensed respiratory therapist as defined in § 54.1-2954 who administers by inhalation controlled substances used in inhalation or respiratory therapy. - C. Pursuant to an oral or written order or standing protocol, the prescriber, who is authorized by state or federal law to possess and administer radiopharmaceuticals in the scope of his practice, may authorize a nuclear medicine technologist to administer, under his supervision, radiopharmaceuticals used in the diagnosis or treatment of disease. - D. Pursuant to an oral or written order or standing protocol issued by the prescriber within the course of his professional practice, such prescriber may authorize registered nurses and licensed practical nurses to possess (i) epinephrine and oxygen for administration in treatment of emergency medical conditions and (ii) heparin and sterile normal saline to use for the maintenance of intravenous access lines.